akhodakivskiy/VimFx/documentation/tools.md

   using the Style Editor!
 You can even press the “Save” button when done to save your changes!

+- `gulp hints.html` is like `gulp help.html` but for styling hint markers.

 ### Release

 See the [“Making a release”][release] section below for more information.